• Skip to primary navigation

 • In a large bowl, add your butter and brown sugar and mix on medium speed for 2 minutes to cream.

-• Now add your egg and vanilla mix until combined.
+• Now add your egg, sour cream and vanilla and mix until combined.

 • Now add half of your dry ingredients to your wet and mix on low speed until combined.